zzl2516/PHE-treated-sediments/README.md

 # PHE-treated-sediments
-The changes of microbial communities and ARGs in sediments treated by PHE
+The codes of analyses in the manuscript of "Phenanthrene contamination enhances the persistence of antibiotic resistome in coastal sediments"